Background pattern

 Oxygen is a colorless, odorless, and tasteless gas.

-In liquid form, it is blue.
+In its liquid state, it is blue in color.

-Each liter of liquid oxygen supplies 853 liters of gaseous oxygen at 15°C and 1 bar.
+Each liter of liquid oxygen supplies 853 liters of gaseous oxygen at 15 °C and 1 bar.

-Container content in liters
+Container Content in Liters

-Equivalent amount of gaseous oxygen in m³ at 15°C and 1 atm
+Equivalent Amount of Gaseous Oxygen in m³ at 15°C and 1 atm

 10